-We have an "opt out" dividend reinvestment plan.
+We have adopted an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, if we declare a cash dividend or other distribution, each stockholder that has not "opted out" of our dividend reinvestment plan will have their dividends automatically reinvested in additional shares of our common stock, rather than receiving cash dividends.
+Stockholders who receive distributions in the form of common stock will be subject to the same federal, state, and local tax consequences as if they received cash distributions.